 SBHS Robotics Club

 The Robotics Club at SBHS is oriented around the competitions that involve programming.
 They send teams to the regional Botball Tournament in Los Angeles each May.
 In addition, the group will also participate in a Vex Robotics challenge.
 The objective is to have small teams and ample hands-on experience, and to participate in the same competition for several years in a row.
-Students with a strong interest in robotics may want to take “C Programming for Robotics”, a one semester course that will be offered starting in the summer of 2014.
 One advantage of the Robotics Club is that students are encouraged to participate year-round for four years, developing more expertise each year.
 This program is also 100% student-driven, with the older students taking on leadership and organizational responsibilities.

 CSA students are encouraged to engage in coding competitions that are suitable for high school aged students (e.g. local or regional ACM competitions.).
 In spring 2017, the CSA organized its first Hackathon for local high school students.
 To learn more, follow this link: http://www.sbhscs.org/csa-hackathon-2017.